Australia’s newest golden girl

 The 26-year-old trailblazer is dominating the sport – she is Australia’s best pole-vaulter and the current world #2.

-At just 12-years-old, her life changed as her athletic prowess was identified by a pole vault coach at an athletics meet.
+Just one year later, her life changed as her athletic prowess was identified by a pole vault coach at an athletics meet.
 From that day forward, Nina has worked her way to the top and earned her place as a trailblazer for the next generation of elite pole vaulters.

-Nina continues to build height in her career and cement her position as one of the best pole vaulters in the world.
+Nina also holds the Australian national title and national record with the jump height of 4.91m.
+With her sights set high on the Paris 2024 Olympics, Nina continues to build height in her career and cement her position as one of the best pole vaulters in the world.